CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 Answer the following questions:
 a) What is the difference between Version A and Version B on the README page.

 {{</note>}}

-## 🔍 Check out a commit

-What is _in_ a commit?
-We can recall that a commit is a snapshot of a codebase.
-Therefore, we should be able to check out the codebase at a given point in the timeline and look at the files and folders there.
-We can use the Github website to not only see the different **commits** in our project - we can also check out the files and folders at a given point in the history.

-{{<note type="exercise" title="Exercise 4.1">}}

-Go back to this page GITHUB_REPO_URL to look at the following:

-and look at one of the commit with hash "d3567h" and then look for the icon that that says "Browse the repository at this point in the history".

-Do the same but for the commit "edf89".

-{{</note>}}